Nick Paterson: Chief Executive

 Bachelor of Sport and Recreation

-Zara recent graduated with a Bachelor of Sport and Recreation, and majored in Sports Management.
+Zara graduated with a Bachelor of Sport and Recreation, and majored in Sports Management.
 Zara has previously worked with the World Masters Games, Athletics Auckland and Counties Manukau Sport in sport administration and event management.

 Zara is passionate about all aspects of sport, specifically focusing on administrating sport and youth development.